 - the fact that the package that contains code for XML/SOAP handling had been moved to a different Java module

-I’m not a JDK expert, but the easiest solution I found working for me was to make sure that my eclipse uses the JDK 8 on my mac.
+I’m no JDK expert, but the easiest solution I found working for me was to make sure that my eclipse uses the JDK 8 on my mac.

-First I checked what JDKs are installed on the machine and where they are located:
+First, I checked what JDKs are installed and where they are located:

 This means, there are 3 JDKs on my machine in total (two for JAVA SE 8 and for JAVA 11).
 The newest one (JDK 11) is the default JDK.

 That’s the one (the latest) eclipse on macOS uses by default.
-To change that, you open the ECLIPSE package contents (in the Applications folder) and edit the ./Contents/info.plist file.
-This file is used by macOS to determine the runtime environment for the application.
+To change that, you open the ECLIPSE package contents (right-click on the application icon and choose “Show Package Contents”) and edit the ./Contents/info.plist file. macOS uses this file to determine the runtime environment for the application.

-In this XML file there is a section for “Eclipse” with a comment that instructs you how to set a specific JDK VM.
+This XML file has a section/key for “Eclipse” – including a comment on how to set a specific JDK VM.

 I inserted the <string> section for the most recent JDK 8 (1.8.0_191) on my computer like so: